Veterans & Asbestos

 Asbestos in the Navy

-The U.S. Navy used asbestos the most — meaning Navy veterans often experienced asbestos exposure.
+Of the military branches, the U.S. Navy used asbestos the most — meaning Navy veterans often experienced asbestos exposure.
 Battleships, submarines, aircraft carriers and other vessels utilized asbestos because of its fire-resistant properties.
 One of the most significant risks for ships at sea is a fire, which is why asbestos exposure occurred often in the Navy.

-Therefore, any veteran who worked on or built these ships likely was exposed.
+Therefore, any veteran who worked on or shipbuilder who built these ships likely was exposed.
 In fact, many old ships and military buildings still contain asbestos, putting current and future military members at a similar risk of being veterans with asbestos exposure.

 Vessels that had or have asbestos include (but are not limited to):